-Prerequisite: DRAM 201 & DRAM 223 or permission of the Dean

-You learn the theories and practical techniques of directing plays in consultation with a faculty member.
+Prerequisite: DRAM 201 & DRAM 223 or permission of the Dean You learn the theories and practical techniques of directing plays in consultation with a faculty member.
 You may be required to observe or assist faculty directors.
 Studies will be coordinated with productions of the department.
 If this course is not offered in classroom format, it may be available as a directed study.
+Hours: 56 hrs (2-2)

-DRAM 410 • Fundamentals of Directing II
+DRAM 410 • Fundamentals of Directing II Prerequisite: DRAM 409 or permission of the Dean

 Coursework focuses on the application of directing technique to rehearsal with actors.
 If this course is not offered in classroom format, it may be available as a directed study.
+Hours: 56 hrs (2-2)